-The allocation of outputs on the output banks to contacts of the output connector of the device and the cylinders is determined by the wiring.
+The allocation of outputs to the device's output connector contacts and the cylinders is determined by the wiring.
 The user must take the wiring into account during the configuration; it cannot be checked by the software.

 Interval between two ignitions